cedar-policy/rfcs/text/0039-guarded-arith.md

 ```
 principal.a * 1000 + 500 < i64::MAX && (if principal.a < 9,223,372,036,854,774 && principal.a > -9,223,372,036,854,774 then principal.a * 1000 else 0) + 500 > foo
 ```
-This would be easier to implement, but much more annoying to use if anyone uses chained arithmetic operations.
+Requiring bounds for each operation would be easier to implement, but much more annoying to use if anyone uses chained arithmetic operations.

 ## Unresolved questions